-- 1 If your project is already open, click the Edit button and skip to step 4. - 2 Click Start, choose All Programs, InterVideo WinDVD, InterVideo WinDVD Creator, and then click InterVideo WinDVD Creator again. - 3 Open a project by either selecting the Create new project or Open existing project button.
+- 1 If your project is already open, click the Edit button, and skip to step 4. - 2 Click Start, choose All Programs, InterVideo WinDVD, InterVideo WinDVD Creator, and then click InterVideo WinDVD Creator again. - 3 Open a project by selecting either the Start New Project or the Open Existing Project button.

 - 4 If you have already captured video for this project, drag and drop the video files from the Media Library to the Storyboard.
-If you have video files on your hard disk drive which you would like to add to this project, click the Drag and Drop button. - 5 If you do not like the sequence of the video files, drag and drop the files in the storyboard to change the sequence.
+If you have video files on your hard disk drive you would like to add to this project, click the Drag and Drop button. - 5 If you do not like the sequence of the video files, drag and drop the files in the Storyboard to change the sequence.

-Adding Images
+Adding images